GeodynamicWorldBuilder/WorldBuilder/cookbooks/3d_cartesian_big_mantle_wedge_Europe/doc/README.md

 This cookbook can be used to set up the initial conditions of a regional-scale mantle convection model to investigate the Big Mantle Wedge hypothesis or to visualize its geometry in 3D.

-The region is 4000 x 3000 x 660 km Cartesian box (x,y,z) representing continental Europe and the underlying upper mantle and transition zone.
+The region is 4000 x 3000 x 660 km Cartesian box (x,y,z) representing continental Europe and the underlying upper mantle and transition zone (Figure 1-3).
 In total there are 15 features, divided as:

 1. Mantle Layer: uniform composition [0]; no distinction between upper mantle and MTZ